isaiah/jubilee/README.md

 > "But why not use Vertx in your Rails applications, it's the most productive web framework ever created."

-The Answer is Jubilee, an rack server with [vertx 2.0](http://vertx.io) awesomeness builtin.
+The Answer is Jubilee, a rack server with [vertx 2.0](http://vertx.io) awesomeness builtin.

 Why another rack server?
 ------------------------